 Paid time off is at the employers’ discretion and must be outlined in any PTO policy.
 Employers should clearly outline their policy specific to seasonal employees and seasonal workers.

 The distinction between seasonal workers and seasonal employees is complicated, but critical for employers to understand to avoid penalties.
-As the regulatory environment gets more complex, a growing number of small and medium sized businesses are using Professional Employer Organizations (PEOs) to manage their HR.
-With Illinois based MidwestHR, clients can focus on growing their business knowing experts are handling daily HR demands.
-Give us a call 630-836-3000 to discuss your seasonal workforce or any other HR questions.
+As the regulatory environment gets more complex, a growing number of small and medium sized businesses are using Professional Employer Organizations (PEOs) to outsource their HR.
+With Chicago PEO MidwestHR, clients can focus on growing their business knowing experts are handling daily HR demands.
+Give us a call 630-836-3000 to lean what is HR outsourcing and how is can benefit your business.